Adaptive Riding (formerly known as Therapeutic Riding)

 Adaptive Carriage Driving

 Carriage Driving is a fast growing sport.
 HETRA offers participants that do not wish to be or cannot be mounted on a horse the rewards of interaction and control of a horse while driving from a carriage seat.
 Using a horse and carriage gives participants an alternative or an addition to riding, opening up the world of horses to those who may be unable to ride due to weight, balance, fatigue, fear of heights, the inability to sit astride, or other issues.
-Therapeutic Driving is all about imparting knowledge of safety, horses, harnessing, and driving skills to children and adults using teamwork.
-All Therapeutic Driving sessions are conducted by a PATH, Intl. certified Driving Instructor and is accompanied by an able bodied whip.
+Adaptive Driving is all about imparting knowledge of safety, horses, harnessing, and driving skills to children and adults using teamwork.
+All Adaptive Driving sessions are conducted by a PATH, Intl. certified Driving Instructor and is accompanied by an able bodied whip.
 It takes 3 to 5 volunteers to make one driving turn out!

 Equine Services For Veterans

 HETRA started our Veteran program in September of 2010.
 Veterans of any age and type of disability are encouraged to explore participation in this program (specific precautions and contraindications to horseback riding will be addressed through a thorough evaluation by an occupational therapist to determine eligibility).
 Our Veteran program is designed to evaluate and provide opportunities for improvement physically, mentally and socially for participants.
-Veterans will participate in 45 minute therapeutic sessions conducted by the HETRA team.
+Veterans will participate in 45 minute sessions conducted by the HETRA team.
 The HETRA team consists of Veteran Volunteers (Horse leaders and sidewalkers to assist the participant), PATH, Intl.
-Certified Therapeutic Riding Instructors, Occupational Therapists, and a Mental Health Therapist.
+Certified Riding Instructors, Occupational Therapists, and a Mental Health Therapist.